Enhanced prospects for direct detection of inelastic dark matter from a non-galactic diffuse component: Introduction

 The kinematics of the inelastic scattering differs from the one in the elastic scenario.
 In order to allow the production of a heavier neutral particle in the final state, the velocity of the incoming dark matter particle must be larger than a certain threshold.
 Therefore, as the mass difference between the initial and final neutral particles increases, faster and faster dark matter particles are necessary in order to open kinematically the inelastic process.
 For dark matter particles bound to our galaxy, and which have speeds smaller than the escape velocity from the Milky Way, $v_\mathrm{esc}=544$ km/s~\cite{Smith:2006ym,Piffl:2013mla}, the inelastic scattering off a nucleus is kinematically allowed when the mass difference between the two states is $\delta m<1/2\mu v_\mathrm{esc}^2$, with $\mu$ the reduced mass of the DM-nucleus system; for the scattering off an electron, the inelastic channel is open when $\delta m<1/2\mu_{e} v_\mathrm{esc}^2-|E^{nl}|$, where $\mu_{e}$ is the reduced mass of the DM-electron system, and $|E^{nl}|$ is the binding energy of an electron in the $(n,l)$ shell of the target nucleus.
 In practice, experiments can only detect recoiling nuclei/ionized electrons within a given energy range, therefore the mass difference that can be probed in direct searches is smaller than this value.

-In this letter we argue that the parameter space of inelastic dark matter scenarios that can be probed in direct search experiments is larger than the one previously considered in the literature, that implicitly assumes that the Milky Way is an isolated galaxy.
+Most analyses of direct dark matter detection implicitly assume that the Milky Way is an isolated galaxy.
 Instead, the Milky Way is one among the various members of the Local Group, which include M31, M33 and several dwarf galaxies.
 It has been argued that the Local Group contains a diffuse dark matter component, which is not bound to any individual galaxy, and which is distributed roughly homogeneously over the Local Group \cite{1959ApJ...130..705K, 2008gady.book.....B, Cox:2007nt}.
 Notably, a non-negligible fraction of the dark matter particles in the Solar System is expected to be associated to this non-galactic diffuse component, rather than to the Milky Way halo, and could have velocities larger than the escape velocity from the Milky Way.
-Consequently, the mass splitting that could be probed in experiments correspondingly increases.
 Likewise, the Local Group is one among the many groups of galaxies embedded in the Virgo Supercluster, which could also contain a diffuse component~\cite{Makarov:2010di}.
-Although the fraction of dark matter particles in the Solar System associated to the Virgo Supercluster is fairly small, they have very large velocities, and could be pivotal in generating a signal in direct search experiments when the inelastic scattering is kinematically inaccessible for the dark matter bound to the Milky Way and to the Local Group.
+Although the fraction of dark matter particles in the Solar System associated to the Virgo Supercluster is fairly small, they have very large velocities.
+As a result, the actual dark matter velocity distribution at the Solar System is qualitatively different to the one expected from the Standard Halo Model.
+In \cite{ Herrera_2021} it was shown that the non-galactic diffuse component enhances the prospect for detection of scenarios where the dark matter scatters elastically with nuclei or with electrons.

+In this work we will extend that analysis to scenarios of inelastic dark matter, and we will show that the mass splittings that can be probed in direct search experiments is larger than the one previously considered in the literature.

 The paper is organized as follows.
 In section \ref{sec:2}, we present the non-galactic dark matter flux at Earth.
 In section \ref{sec:3}, we derive constraints on inelastic dark matter from nuclear recoil searches, and in section \ref{sec:4}, we derive constraints from electron recoil searches.
 Finally, in section \ref{sec:conclusions}, we present our conclusions.